-1.3 Searches/Queries
+1.3.
+Searches / Queries

 Querying of the Knowledge Graph has various subtasks for which we can configure different search modules: often we would like to process the user's entry in a search box (character strings).
-Usually we would like to pursue the links for the queries within the Knowledge Graph.
+Usually we would like to pursue the links for the queries within the Knowledge Graph, sometimes we want to assign weights.
+Various types of searches are available in i-views for this purpose:

 - Structured queries

 - Simple/direct queries (simple search, full text search, trigram search, regular expressions, parameterised hit quality)

-- Search pipeline
+- · Search pipelines

-1.3.1 Structured queries
+1.3.1.
+Structured queries

-Using structured queries you can search for objects which fulfill certain conditions.
-A simple example for a structured query is as follows: all persons who master a certain instrument should be filtered.
+Using structured queries, you can search for objects which fulfill certain conditions.
+A simple example for a structured query is as follows: all persons who master a certain instrument should be found.

-At first there is the type condition: objects of the type person are searched for.
+First there is the type condition: objects of the type person are searched for.
 The second condition: the persons have to master an instrument.
 Third condition: this instrument has to be the violin.

 In the structured query the relation "plays instrument", the type of the target of the relation and the value of the target "violin" form three different conditions and thus also three search modes.
-The third condition that the instrument has to be a violin may also optionally be omitted.
-In the hit list you would then find all persons who play any random instrument.
+If the third condition that the instrument has to be a violin is omitted, the query will find all persons who play at least one (arbitrary) instrument: